ckim43/paylocity/DEFECTS.md

 ##### ID: 004
-##### Summary: No error/warning message when the user types in wrong data in the add employee form.
+##### Summary: No error/warning message when wrong data is added in the employee form.
-##### Description: A error/warning message should be displayed when user is adding wrong data.
+##### Description: A error/warning message should be displayed when adding wrong data in the employee form.
 ##### Severity: Low

 ##### Preconditions: Log-in using valid credentials.